ConRoXP/ConRoXP/README.md

 • `Proper Soldering`
 • `and how to Diagnose and Repair faulty Hardware`

-In my GitHub I will be uploading the projects and assignments I complete during my undergraduate years.
+Here I will be uploading the projects and assignments I complete during my undergraduate years.
 Each course will be found in its own repository.